MCP Tool Invocation System

 What Are MCP Tools

-MCP (Model Context Protocol) tools are a standardized interface protocol that allows agents to invoke external functions and services.
+MCP (Model Context Protocol) tools are a standardized interface protocol that allows agents to invoke functions and services.
 GeniSpace implements a complete MCP tool ecosystem, including:

 - External Tools: Third-party tools provided through MCP servers